jill-break/DailyLog-Vlog-Platform/SPRINT_1.md

 * **Automated Testing:** Writing the unit test for `create_post` early meant I could verify my API changes without constantly clicking through the frontend.

 ### **What didn't go well?
 (Challenges)**
-* **CI/CD Configuration:** My first 3 CI pipeline run failed because of a Python version and nextjs version mismatch.
-My local environment was using Python 3.10+, but the GitHub Action was set to 3.9, causing a dependency conflict with the `click` library, the Next.js version was set to 18 while my local machine was set to 20.
+* **CI/CD Configuration:** My first 3 CI pipelines run failed because of a Python version and nextjs version mismatch.
+My local environment was using Python 3.10+, but the GitHub Action was set to 3.9, causing a dependency conflict with the `click` library, the Next.js version was set to 18 while my local machine was set to 20+.
 * **CORS Issues:** I initially forgot to configure CORS on the backend, which caused the Frontend to fail when fetching data.
 I had to research and add the `CORSMiddleware`.

 ### **Improvements for Sprint 2 (Action Plan)**